Ten Ways You Can Help a Family Member or Friend Experiencing Vision Loss

 Suburban residents: Illinois Talking Book Outreach Center –800-426-0709

-- NFB Newsline: Free service using synthetic speech to read local and national newspapers and magazines via the telephone.
+- NFB Newsline: Free service reads local and national newspapers and magazines via the telephone.
 Applications can be obtained through NFB or your local Talking Books Center.
 Call 866-504-7300

 8. Find Support

-Find a local vision-loss support group in your area to share feelings, exchange ideas and learn about the many resources available to you.
-Second Sense offers support groups focusing on topics like coping strategies, communicating with others and depression awareness.
-Second Sense can also help you find a local support group in Illinois.
+Find a local vision-loss support group in your area.
+These groups are a safe place to share feelings, exchange ideas and learn about the many resources available to you.
+Second Sense offers support groups in Chicago.
+We can also help you find a local support group in Illinois.

 If you are located outside Illinois, visit VisionAware for an online listing of community-based support groups.